na-na-hi/renget/archive/smgenskins.md

    - Megoosa Medusa Special Emote has the goose-heads as her hair begin to pathetically honk, in an admittedly menacing fashion.
 This continues until Medusa next takes her next non-movement action.
 Additionally, this skin has goose-related SFX for all actions, and hits with Basic Attacks produce a splattered-egg effect.

  - Mercury
+   - Shaolin Fury Mercury uses a completely different set of attack animations, where he kicks instead of punches.
    - Run.EXE Mercury is part of the Tron skinline, and as such his skin accents and card art accents will slowly cycle through the rainbow.
    - Rocket Punch
    - Michaelangelo Mercury is a member of the Ninja Turtles, and as such his Special Emote has him skateboard around until he next takes an action.